-1. What is an advance directive?
+What is an advance directive?

-An advance health care directive is a legal document where you identify your health care agent, or "durable power of attorney for health care," who can make prudent health care decisions on your behalf if you become incapacitated.
+An advance health care directive is a legal document where you identify your health care agent ("durable power of attorney for health care") who can make prudent health care decisions on your behalf if you become incapacitated.
 It also may include written directions, sometimes called a "living will," describing wishes for end of life treatment.

 It is important to appoint a health care agent in writing because such an advance directive names an agent we specifically choose and empowers the agent to make decisions about life-sustaining procedures based on our actual condition, which may evolve over time.
-The Maryland bishops created the Maryland Catholic Declaration for Health Care Decision Making (found at the end of this document) for you to appoint a health care agent and express your wishes for spiritual support, medical care and treatment, pain-relieving medication and, should you be unable to take food or drink orally, medically-assisted nutrition and hydration.
+The Maryland bishops created the Maryland Catholic Declaration for Health Care Decision Making (enclosed) for you to appoint a health care agent and express your wishes for spiritual support, medical care and treatment, pain-relieving medication and, should you be unable to take food or drink orally, medically-assisted nutrition and hydration.

-2. Whom should I choose as my health care agent?
+Whom should I choose as my health care agent?